harrislapiroff/chromamine.com/src/posts/summer-tour-with-kingfisher-reflections.md

 The feedback notebook provided a lot of useful ideas for improvement for me to reflect on, but it also provided me a pleasant string of compliments and testimonials.
 Here's a few of my favorite excerpts:

+> "I really love that you noticed when people were lost or off beat and didn’t call anyone out but gave gentle corrections that people could notice were for them."
+>
+> – Rochester NY

-> I loved your smooth encouraging style.
+> "I loved your smooth encouraging style.
 It was easy to learn, although some of the dances definitely had tricky parts!
-We love the music and the musicality of how the dances fit the music!
+We love the music and the musicality of how the dances fit the music!"
 >
 > – Pittsburgh PA

-> Fantastic calling!
-The beginners workshop was very well done!
+> "Fantastic calling!
+The beginners workshop was very well done!"
 >
 > – Cincinnati OH

-> Honestly, I was worried when you started with a Becket, but it was great!
+> "Honestly, I was worried when you started with a Becket, but it was great!
 I have enjoyed your choice of dances and calling.
-Thank you![^3]
+Thank you!"[^4]
 >
 > – Indianapolis IN

-> Thank you for the wonderful dances!
+> "Thank you for the wonderful dances!
 They flowed well and were lots of fun.
-Your explanations were clear and the beginners fit right in.
+Your explanations were clear and the beginners fit right in."
 >
 > – Bloomington IN

-[^3]: The context on this one was that it was a beginner-heavy night!
-It surprises some experienced dances to learn (it surprised me), but Becket dances can often be easier for beginners and the one I called was [Will Mentor's Festival Reel](http://www.ibiblio.org/contradance/thecallersbox/dance.php?id=15807), which he wrote for just such a crowd.
+[^4]: The context on this one was that it was a beginner-heavy night!
+It surprises some experienced dances to learn (it surprised me), but Becket dances can often be easier for beginners and the one I called was [Will Mentor's Festival Reel](http://www.ibiblio.org/contradance/thecallersbox/dance.php?id=15807), which he wrote for just such a crowd, and which I've used [before](/2024/05/calling-the-first-dance-in-a-community/) for such purpose.